West Blean and Thornden Woods

 West Blean and Thornden Woods is a 781 ha biological Site of Special Scientific Interest north of Canterbury in Kent.
-It is part of the Blean Woods Nature Conservation Review site, Grade I. and an area of 490 ha is a nature reserve managed by the Kent Wildlife Trust.
+It is part of the Blean Woods Nature Conservation Review site (a Grade I site), and an area of 490 ha is a nature reserve managed by the Kent Wildlife Trust.
 The woods form one of the largest areas of ancient woodland in the UK, with parts of it over 1,000 years old.

 These woods have more than fifty species of breeding birds, and the diverse invertebrate fauna include five nationally rare and thirteen nationally scarce species.
 There is also a population of the declining and protected hazel dormouse.